sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - The META-INF/build-info.properties is under build/resources/main directory

 ## Talking points

+- (Bill K)
+- Actuator metrics is rarely used for cloud native app
+  - Probably use it when APM tools are not available
 - For /health value proposition, talk about the case "applicatio hang" - GC hang - CF does just port health check
+- What does Ford use for monitoring applications?
+  - One student says her group uses actuator like custom tools
+  - Any APM tools?
+Sonarcube is mostly static code analysis tools Dynatrace, New Relic, App Dynamic, etc - Ford use Dynatraces

 ## Trouble-shooting